jonas-raposinha/r-map-plotting/README.md

 ![plot 12](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/12.png)
 ![plot 12 zoomed](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/12_2.png)

 And there we have it!
 A nicely coloured map with two additional layers, all using base plot.
-I actually tried to replicate this using ggplot(), but ran into issues with the second layer (lines), the legend and other things, so I just left it at that.
+I actually tried to replicate this using ggplot(), but ran into issues with the second layer (lines), the legend and other things, so in the end I settled for a [gradient map of a continous variable](https://github.com/jonas-raposinha/r-map-api-data).